-Food Storage – More permanent glamping shelters often have a somewhat traditional kitchen with cupboards or similar version.
-For a more rustic, DIY style shelter, a camping cooler for refrigerated foods is a must.
+Food Storage – More permanent glamping shelters often have a somewhat traditional kitchen with cupboards or similar versions.
+For a more rustic, DIY-style shelter, a camping cooler for refrigerated foods is a must.

-Kitchen – A well thought out camp kitchen makes cooking while glamping easier.
-In addition to a camping stove, you might like to incorporate a table or counter (folding options are available), a camping sink, and, of course, cookware and plateware.
+Kitchen – A well-thought-out camp kitchen makes cooking while glamping is easier.
+In addition to a camping stove, you might like to incorporate a table or counter (folding options are available), a camping sink, and, of course, cookware and plate ware.

 Bathroom – If you’re glamping somewhere without dedicated bathroom facilities, you might want to invest in a portable camping toilet.
 Or, at the very least, read up on how to go to the bathroom outdoors.
 To stay clean, a portable camping shower is a must-have.

 Portable Power – What’s more luxurious than a steady supply of electricity?
 The best portable power devices will help you stay charged while camping.
 A generator or power station is one option – but a portable solar panel works just as well.

 Lighting – Illuminate your campsite with a lantern.
 The best camping lanterns provide bright, dispersed light all night long.
 Some are even compatible with our favorite solar panels and other portable power devices.

 Stove or Heater – A heat source is a must for glamping in winter.
 For compatible canvas tents, a wood stove is an extremely warm option.
 If your glamping setup is more portable, then a winter tent heater might be right for you.